Financial-sector digital operational resilience · ICT risk · Operational risk · Third-party risk · Monte Carlo quantification

 Defensible Risk Quantification

-FAIR-based inputs processed through 10,000-run Monte Carlo simulation — for ICT scenarios (CyberRisk AIQ), Basel Event Type scenarios (OpRisk AIQ), and third-party provider exposure portfolios (TPPRisk AIQ).
+Quantitative risk inputs processed through 10,000-run Monte Carlo simulation — for ICT scenarios (CyberRisk AIQ), Basel Event Type scenarios (OpRisk AIQ), and third-party provider exposure portfolios (TPPRisk AIQ).
 Multiplicative control reduction model ensures realistic compounding.
 Outputs include Expected Loss, P50/P90/P95 confidence intervals, Loss Exceedance Curve, and capital impact percentage.

-FAIR Monte Carlo Capital Impact Quantitative RCSA Loss Exceedance Curve
+Quantification Monte Carlo Capital Impact Quantitative RCSA Loss Exceedance Curve

 02